-When you write academic papers you will need to give credit to the works you have consulted to support your argument.
-Because academic papers often require a lot of citations, you can use a citation management tool to make keeping track of your sources easier!
+Because academic papers often require a lot of citations, a citation management tool to make keeping track of your sources easier!

 All Citation Management tools have these basic features to help you...

-Review the Comparison Charts below to learn about the special features available within each tool.
+Review the comparison chart below to learn about the features available from each citation management option.